RADAR-base/RADAR-Dashboard/README.md

 We use [angular-cli](https://github.com/angular/angular-cli) so you can use all of it's commands, like the generator.
 Please read its documentation for further information.

-If you and want to use angular-cli's commands globally install it:
+If want to use angular-cli's commands you need to install it globally:
 ```
 $ npm i -g @angular/cli
 ```